Where to go for specialist help about what to expect, and when, with my child / young person's understanding, talking or communication skills

 You haven't selected an area yet so you will only see core resources from across the UK.
 Select your local area from the home page

-The resources here will help you reach the outcome: "I know where to go for specialist help about what to expect, and when, with my child's understanding, talking or communication."
+The resources here will help you reach the outcome: "I know where to go for specialist help about what to expect, and when, with my young child's understanding, talking or communication."